A necessary disclaimer: we have received a complimentary copy of the book from its author, so the review may be biased due to that.

 Scan, scanner, scanning — automated alerts based on indicators.
 Usually, scanners use

-Some of the book’s disadvantages that I feel the need to mention to balance out this review:
+Some of the book's disadvantages that need to be mentioned to balance out this review:

-If you have any questions, comments or opinions regarding Momo Traders by Brady Dahl, please feel free to post them using the commentary form below.
+If you have any questions, comments, or opinion regarding Momo Traders by Brady Dahl, please feel free to discuss it on our Forex forum.